 Frequently Asked Questions

-17. What treatments are available for benign paroxysmal positional vertigo (BPPV)?
+17. What treatments are available for BPPV (benign paroxysmal positional vertigo)?

-In benign paroxysmal positional vertigo, or BPPV, small calcium particles in the inner ear become displaced, causing dizziness.
-A doctor or otolaryngologist can treat BPPV by carefully moving the head and torso to dislodge these particles.
+In BPPV (benign paroxysmal positional vertigo), small calcium particles in the inner ear become displaced, causing dizziness.
+A doctor, otolaryngologist, audiologist, or physical therapist can treat BPPV by carefully moving the head and torso to move the displaced calcium particles back to their original position

 An NIDCD-supported clinical trial in BPPV showed that repositioning maneuvers work well, and offered clinicians a range of choices in selecting the treatment best suited to each individual’s unique needs.